S3 method for class 'list'

 format

-character; determines the output format, as either "sf" (default when the sampler is NULL) or "sp".
-When NULL, determined by the sampler type.
+character; determines the output format, as either "sf" (default for fm_mesh_2d when the sampler is NULL), "numeric" (default for fm_mesh_1d), "bary", or "sp".
+When NULL, determined by the domain and sampler types.

 Value